Banach's Indicatrix Reloaded: Background

 \begin{HL}[Hardy--Littlewood Characterization] A measurable function $f$ is of bounded variation if and only if $\omega(f,t)_1=O(t)$. \end{HL} These theorems show that the conditions $n(y)\in L^1([0,1])$ and $\omega(f,t)_1=O(t)$ are actually equivalent for continuous functions.
-The results also hint at an underlying link between the modulus of continuity and the indicatrix, so it is natural to wonder how deep the connection between the two goes.
-This puzzle is our main preoccupation in this article.
+They also hint at an underlying link between the modulus of continuity and the indicatrix, so it is natural to wonder how deep the connection goes.
+In particular, what can be said about $\omega(f,t)_1$ when $n(y)\notin L^1([0,1])$?
+This puzzle is our main preoccupation.

 Similar questions were also raised by {\sc Garsia--Sawyer} \cite[p.\,589--591]{Garsia:1964ss}.
 They pointed out (without proof) that

 whereas